VollmerLab/16S_Florida_Tank_Analysis/README.md

 ### Very Likely Suspects
 *present in T3, T7, and Diseased bait*
 *AND differs significantly for either final disease state or the interaction of final disease state and time*
-*AND more abundant in diseased than healthy*
+*AND significantly more abundant in diseased than healthy*

 ![plot](./Figures/VLS_emmeans.png)